 This article throws light on storage in Windows Azure.
-When it comes to large storage, there are certain things that need to be understood.
+When it comes to the large storage, there are certain things that need to be understood.
 Windows Azure offers a wide range of storage services supporting virtually all types of storage needs, from structured to unstructured data, NoSQL databases, and queues.

 How is data stored in the Cloud